 As the Vision Conference spread, local leaders emerged with a passion to spread the training in their own communities and nations.
 Today, local, self-governing DNA networks exist in more than 45 countries, including a prominent pan-African network called Samaritan Strategy Africa.

 DNA books and training materials have been translated into more than 20 languages.
 Through the DNA, God has impacted thousands of churches, ministry organizations and networks worldwide.
 As a result, communities and nations have been impacted through countless church-organized wholistic ministry initiatives known as Seed Projects, all conducted with local resources.

 Many of these Seed Projects have grown into significant ongoing wholistic ministries with tremendous impact.

 In January 2008, the DNA Global Secretariat office was formed as a 501(c)(3) non-profit organization in Phoenix, Arizona.
-In 2008, an all-volunteer Global Leadership Team (GLT) composed of key national DNA leaders was established.
-Together, the GLT and Global Secretariat exist to provide support, coordination and guidance to the worldwide alliance.
+In 2008, an all-volunteer Global Advisory Team (GAT) composed of key national DNA leaders was established.
+Together, the GAT and Global Secretariat exist to provide support, coordination and guidance to the worldwide alliance.

 Today, the DNA works in cooperation with Food for the Hungry, Harvest Foundation, and a number of other affiliated organizations that have incorporated DNA teaching and ministry models as a part of their programs.